TextureSplat: Per-Primitive Texture Mapping for Reflective Gaussian Splatting: Limitations and Discussion

 \paragraph{Filtering Limitations}

 Our implementation currently relies on bilinear filtering for texture sampling.
-While this works well for the scenes in our evaluation, it does not fully address texture minification artifacts that might appear in more challenging scenarios.
-Implementing proper mipmapping with trilinear filtering would be beneficial but challenging to integrate with the non-antialiased nature of 2D Gaussian primitives.
+While effective for our evaluated scenes, it does not fully resolve texture minification artifacts that might manifest in more challenging scenarios. while implementing proper mipmapping with trilinear filtering could be beneficial, it would be challenging to integrate with the non-antialiased nature of 2D Gaussian primitives.
 Potential solutions could involve combining our approach with screen-space antialiasing techniques or developing specialized filtering methods for Gaussian-based representations.

 Despite these limitations, our experimental results demonstrate that per-primitive texture mapping significantly improves the visual quality of reflective scenes while maintaining real-time rendering performance.
-The ability to capture fine normal details through normal mapping proves particularly valuable for specular reflections, where small normal variations can have substantial visual impact.
-Furthermore, by leveraging hardware-accelerated texture filtering through our atlas-based implementation, we achieve these quality improvements with minimal performance overhead compared to traditional Gaussian splatting approaches.